ghbamorim/stooqApi/README.md

 Bearer token must be provided on Authentication header
 [Bearer example](auth.jpg?raw=true)
 **After registering an user and getting a token, there is no need to inform user on those 3 routes.
 User will stay linked to the token until it expires.
 After that, you should register again to retrieve a new one**
-## Important notes about the Challenge
-- I planned using Sequelize with Postgres database, but it would require the database setup for the evaluators.
-So, I decided to use a simple local json database instead;
-- The challenge required to inform user and password authentication, but I choose to use only the jwt token, as it's linked to the user from /register route.
-- Jwt tokens cannot be invalidated until they expire.
-Resetting the token would require a blacklist or something like that.
-So I decided to not create a /reset password route